YinJC/uk-tex-faq/FAQ-checksum.md

----
-layout: page
-title: Checksum mismatch in font
+# Checksum mismatch in font
----

 When MetaFont generates a font it includes a checksum in the font bitmap file, and in the font metrics file (TFM).
 (La)TeX includes